community presence

 Just 13 years later, on May 3, 1966, the east end of the sanctuary was destroyed by an arsonist’s fire.
 This set in motion plans for a new building phase.
 Under the guidance of Rev. Charles F. Kirkley and the building committee, the damaged sanctuary was converted into our current fellowship hall.
 The fourth (and current) sanctuary space was consecrated November 10, 1968, just after our denomination took the name The United Methodist Church.

-In recent years, the church structure has also benefited from numerous improvement projects, including renovations in 2006 that added the Aeolian-Skinner organ, an elevator, chair lift, and updated chancel area.
+In recent years, the church structure has benefited from numerous improvement projects, including renovations.
+In 2006 we added the impressive Aeolian-Skinner organ in the Sanctuary, an elevator, chair lift, and updated chancel area.
+In 2021, we renovated the Narthex and Octagon kitchenette, added new accessible bathrooms, created a more accessible main entrance and parking lot with much needed storm-water management, updated fire and water systems, and improved existing office spaces.